mskelton/ama/README.md

 - Ensure your question haven't already been answered.
 - Use a succinct title and description.
 - Bugs & feature requests should be opened on the relevant issue tracker.
-- Support questions are better asked on StackOverflow.
+- Support questions are better asked on [StackOverflow](https://stackoverflow.com).
-- Be civil and polite :)
+- Be civil and polite. 🙂

 ### Disclaimer